unlikelyso/unlikelyso/src/blog/the-failed-million-dollar-mvp.md

 they might have been wrong, and adjust course.
 The team can build on their past findings — failures aren't bad because they're just learnings.
 If there isn’t a way forward — as in one of my experiences — then the call to stop happens earlier.
 The cost of these learnings in both time and money is significantly less than in the traditional product development model.
-But if this approach has a higher ROI, why do most teams follow the exec-led model?
+If this approach has a potentially higher ROI, why do most teams follow the exec-led model?
 <br/><br/><br/>

 <img width='100%'